 It feels good to fear less.

-Protect your home, and you'll get 10% off as a Sean Hannity Show listener.
+Protect your home and you'll get 10% off as a Sean Hannity show listener.

-Also, you get free shipping on any system order just by going to SimplySafe.com slash Sean to get started.
+Also, you get free shipping on any system order just by going to simplysafe.com/slash Sean to get started.

-That's simply safe.com slash Sean.
+That's simplysafe.com/slash Sean.

 You get 10% off your home security protecting you and your family.

-All right, glad you're with us as we uh come to you from our nation's sewer, the swamp, Washington, D.C., obviously the State of the Union coming up tomorrow.
+All right, glad you're with us as we come to you from our nation's sewer, the swamp, Washington, D.C., obviously the State of the Union coming up tomorrow.

 One quick issue I want to get to.

-Um it's fascinating and I would say very bad news for all those in the fake news media.
+It's fascinating and I would say very bad news for all those in the fake news media.

-That turned out to be wrong.
+Remember, on the heels of the BuzzFeed fiasco, that turned out to be wrong.

 Wall-to-wall coverage, which has happened so many times, especially during the developments, Mueller investigation.